 Tour the street arts

 The walls of Georgetown have been painted with impressive murals that you’re likely to stumble upon while walking around.
-Be prepared for some lines if you are visiting in high season.
-But some artworks you may also get lucky and find you have one all to yourself.
+Be prepared for some lines if you are visiting in high season, but there are hidden artworks you may also get lucky and find you have one all to yourself.

 In addition to all of the beautiful wall murals, there are about 52 steel-rod funny sculptures scattered around town which provide old tales about the streets that they are found on.